 Perhaps your family members have become estranged through disagreements, divorce, bereavement or perhaps your family member has moved several times and you have lost touch throughout the years.
 It could be that you have merely lost touch and wonder how they are.
 Our tracing services can help you locate them!

 Perhaps there is a family situation that someone needs to make the missing person aware of.
 Or there may be an upcoming occasion that needs to be addressed.

 There are many reasons why you as a Legal professional may wish to use our tracing services, trying to locate a particular person?
 Genealogical Legal Searches may be necessary if you are in the process of tracing a client who has moved or you may be trying to locate a person who is involved in an insurance claim.
 Our Genealogical Legal Searches can help you find your missing person no matter what the reason!

-We take instructions by legal companies on a regular basis to carry out their searches using our tracing services in Scotland.
-Do you need to trace someone to serve legal documents, papers or need to follow court orders in Scotland?
+We take instructions from legal companies on a regular basis, carrying out their requests using our services in Scotland.
+Do you need to trace someone to serve legal documents, papers or do you need to follow court orders in Scotland?
 Our people tracing skills ensure you get the right details that the courts will need to move your case forward.
 We have many solicitors who come to us on a regular basis to engage us in people tracing, due diligence for divorce cases, witness tracing from accident or assaults and more.

 If you need reliable, discrete, up to date information for whatever reason look no further Gengenie Research’s Genealogical tracing services will help you locate your missing person.

 Many people need our tracing services to locate a person to recover money or goods, need documents signed off, or want to speak to them about property or assets, our legal tracing service may be of interest.
 Their reasons are many, our searches remain the same, in-depth and accurate!

 Why not get in touch today through our contact page and let us locate them for you!